Perspective | Photographers across Mexico have been documenting the challenges of distance learning

 Authorities have launched a massive nationwide program of instruction via TV for the fall semester.
 No one knows when schools will reopen.

-Sarah Mac Gillivray Corpi, 7, reporter Stefani Corpi’s daughter, attends the private Liceo Franco-Mexicano in Mexico City’s Polanco neighborhood.
-The coronavirus arrived as she was adjusting to being back in Mexico after years in Peru, where her father worked through 2019.
+Sarah Mac Gillivray Corpi, 7, reporter Stephania Corpi’s daughter, attends the private Liceo Franco-Mexicano in Mexico City’s Polanco neighborhood.
+The coronavirus arrived as she was adjusting to being back in Mexico after years in Costa Rica and Peru, where her father worked through 2019.
 “It scares me,” she says.
-Her great-grandfather died after being infected with the virus.
+Her great-grandmother died after being infected with the virus.
 Sarah followed classes on her mother’s old laptop and amused herself by doing yoga classes on Zoom, dressing up as a robot or building castles in her room.
 Occasionally, she has thrown tantrums, hugging Lima, her dog.
 She showed her father a green, spiny seed pod that had fallen from a nearby tree.
 “Is this covid?” she asked, tearfully. (photographer: Luis Antonio Rojas)

 After classes were suspended, Briana Villafuerte Caltzontzl, 6, accompanied her mother, Diana, to work every day at a newsstand in the historic quarter of Querétaro in central Mexico.
 They made up exercises: The girl did an origami project they found in a magazine and copied newspaper headlines to improve her penmanship.
 They had no Internet access, but Briana’s aunt got the end-of-semester tests on her cellphone and provided them to her niece.
 She passed and watched the class graduation ceremony on the phone, excited to see her teacher again. (photographer: Selene Ugalde)